BurningDog/api-platform-3.x/api/README.md

 Refer to the [Getting Started Guide](https://api-platform.com/docs/distribution) for more information.
 If you'd like to not use Docker (hint: it's a _lot_ more work to do manual setup) then view [SETUP.md](SETUP.md).

+This starter template is the standard API Platform code (3.0.0) with some additional helpful things added:

+* manual setup documentation
+* disabling Mercure
+* testing documentation
+* php-cs-fixer integration

 ## Helpful development things

 Add this alias to your shell alias file: